Skip to content

 On September 10, 2018, Microsoft renamed Visual Studio Team Services (VSTS) to Azure DevOps Services.

-Execution of Rapise tests in Azure DevOps looks a bit different from former versions of VSTS, though most of the concepts are still the same.
+Executing Rapise tests in Azure DevOps is slightly different from former versions of VSTS, although most concepts remain the same.

 Trigger execution using a Visual Studio Test task.
-You can add it to a build or release pipeline.
+You can add this to a build or release pipeline.

-Here is an example configuration of a build pipeline.
+Here is an example of a build pipeline configuration.

 # .NET Desktop